AWS: Agent Deployment

 Note that the AWS account ID is not the same account where you will deploy the agent.
 It is important to make sure this ID is the one you select as the "Monte Carlo AWS Account ID" parameter when deploying the agent as registration will fail otherwise.

-And see here for examples on how to retrieve deployment output (i.e. registration input).
+See here for examples on how to retrieve the values from your deployment outputs.

 After this step is complete, all supported integrations using this deployment will automatically use this agent (and object store for troubleshooting and temporary data).
 You can add these integrations as you normally would using Monte Carlo's UI wizard or CLI.